Advanced-Infrastructure/developers-101/pr_guideline.md

 ## <a name="acknowledge-comments">Acknowledge every review comment</a>

-Always respond to every comment to indicate to the reviewer that you’ve seen and thought about what they said.
-This doesn't have to be onerous: often a 👍 reaction is sufficient.

-## <a name="acknowledge-comments">Acknowledge every review comment</a>

-Always respond to every comment to indicate to the reviewer that you’ve seen and thought about what they said.
+Always respond to every comment to indicate to the reviewer that you've seen and thought about what they said.
 This doesn't have to be onerous: often a 👍 reaction is sufficient.

 ## <a name="make-clear-what-has-changed-since-last-review">When re-requesting reviews, make it clear what has changed</a>